fs/rails-base/README.md

   bin/setup
   ```

-4. Make sure all test are green
+4. Run test and quality suits to make sure all dependencies are satisfied and applications works correctly before making changes.

   ```bash
   bin/ci